 The first one is a normal screenplayWhile the second one is an IOS/Ipados scriptAs you can see, the format of the screenwriting scene numbering on iOS/iPados is slightly different from that of a normal screenplay.
 The most obvious difference is that it has scene headings.

-.
 For example, if you already have the sentence “SCENE 1” written in your script, then you will have to change it to “SCENE 01” on iOS.
 This may at first seem like a small change but if your script has ten scenes, then this can be very time consuming indeed.
-However there are free tools out there that can help you convert from

 Number Scenes And Renumber Scenes In A Drama Script